andr1976/HydDown/joss/paper.md

 ---

 # Summary
-HydDown is a Python package
+HydDown is a Python package for calculation of pressure vessel behaviour during filling (pressurisation) or discharge (depressurisation/blow-down).

 # Statement of need